ekassos/to-do-app-Node.js-MongoDB/README.md

 # To-do App with Node.js and MongoDB

-$\textcolor{Yellow}{\textbf{\emph{In progress:}}} \text{\emph{ Friday, Sep 9, 2022}}$
+$\textcolor{ForestGreen}{\textbf{\emph{Completed:}}} \text{\emph{ Friday, Sep 9, 2022}}$

 ## Live Demo
-You can access a working version of the project [TBD](#live-demo).
+You can access a working version of the project [here](https://todo-app-week2-evangelos.herokuapp.com).

 ## Code Source
-The code for this project is adapted from CodingNepal's [Create A Todo List App in HTML CSS & JavaScript](https://www.codingnepalweb.com/create-todo-list-app-html-javascript/) tutorial, with a few additions as noted in the [Improvements section](#improvements) below.
+The code for this project is adapted from fawwaz37's [ToDo List App](https://github.com/fawwaz37/todo-express-mongodb) tutorial, with many additions as noted in the [Improvements section](#improvements) below.

 ## Features
+- After navigating to the main page, click "Get started" to land on the Login page.
+- You can either click "Register" to create a new profile or use the following details to log-in: email: `example@email.com`, password: `password` (please disregard the obvious security flaws here).
+- Once logged in, you will be redirected to the main app page.
+If there are no tasks, you can click "Add Task" to create one.
-- Type a task in the text box and press the "Enter" key or the "Submit" button to register it to local storage.
-The task persists when the browser tab is refreshed or reopened later (using localStorage in JS).
+- Type a task in the "Title" text box and a short/long description in the "Description" text box.
+Press the "Submit" button to register it.
+The task persists when the browser tab is refreshed or reopened later (using MongoDB).
-- When you have some tasks to work over, you can click on their text or the checkmark on the left of each item to mark them as completed.
+- When you have some tasks to work over, you can click on the "Mark as Completed" button to mark them as completed.
-- To distinguish between completed and pending tasks, use the three tabs ("All," "Pending," "Completed") to navigate to the right tab.
 - Made a mistake?
-Click on the three dots on the right of each task and select "Edit."
-You can now edit the text of the task in the text box.
-Submit your correction with the "Enter" key or the "Submit" button.
+Click on the "Edit Task" button on the bottom of each item box.
+You can now edit the text of the task title and description in the text box.
+Submit your correction with the "Submit" button.
-- You can also delete all tasks by clicking on the three dots on the right of each task and selecting "Delete."
-- Done for the day or need a fresh start?
-Click "Clear All" to remove all (pending and completed) tasks.
+- Done with the app or never want to track tasks again?
+Click "Delete your account" in the navigation bar.
+You can also log out instead for a milder disassotiation you can reverse.

 ## Improvements
 > *These improvements are referenced throught the project files using the numbers shown below, e.g. Improvement (5).*